Slashdot

 Peas too close to your potatoes, or just having a bad morning?

-bring ifconfig back (Score:2)
+bring ifconfig back (Score:3)

 many of us have typed 'ifconfig' for decades. its sad to see a perfectly good command go away. yes, I know I can re-add it back, but taking it away because its not 100% perfect was just stupid.